 Instead of the focus on material things that can never be enough, slow down and focus with your child on connection and meaning.
 Kids spell LOVE with the

 letters TIME.
 Pouring your adoring presence into your child as you share a holiday tradition will do more to fill their cup than a mountain of presents.

-The tradition can be as complicated as making a gingerbread house or as simple as looking at the candles or the twinkling lights together.
-Just turn
+The tradition can be as complicated as making a gingerbread house or as simple as looking at the Hanukkah candles or Christmas lights together in silence.

 4. Do some healing.